Aloha Aulani

 The primary advantage to any of these is that they are guaranteed seating that you don’t have to wake up early for (except for the beach ones, more on that in a minute).
 Another benefit is that you can leave your stuff there without worrying about cast members taking it all because you didn’t return to your seats every hour.

-There are 7 types/locations: On the beach, Mālie Deck Veranda (the circled numbers 1 through 6 in the lower right corner of the map), ‘AMA‘AMA Upper Veranda (the circled “U”) , ‘AMA‘AMA Lower Veranda (“L”), Executive ‘AMA‘AMA Lanai (“E”) .
-Not yet added to the map, they also recently added two by the Wailana (adults-only) pool and two by the Waikolohe Pool.
-The Wailana, Waikolohe, and beach casabellas are sold as single units that seat two and can only be booked the day of.
+There are 7 types/locations: On the beach, Mālie Deck Veranda (the circled numbers 1 through 6 in the lower right corner of the map), ‘AMA‘AMA Upper Veranda (the circled “U”) , ‘AMA‘AMA Lower Veranda (“L”), and Executive ‘AMA‘AMA Lanai (“E”) .
+Not yet added to the map, are four new ones, two by the Wailana (adults-only) pool and two by the Waikolohe Pool.
+The Wailana, Waikolohe, and beach casabellas are rented as single units that seat two and can only be booked the day of, so it’s first come, first served.
+The Wailana and Waikolohe casabellas can be rented over at Rainbow Reef while the beach casabellas are rented from Makiki Joe’s.
 All the others can be reserved 90 days out by calling 808-674-6200.

 The first photo below shows a casabella located down at the beach.
 The second photo shows an example of where the casabellas are located.
 The panorama below those gives more context.